spsalmon/towbintools_pipeline/README.md

 The documentation for the package used as a backbone for the pipeline can be found here : <https://towbintools.readthedocs.io/en/latest/towbintools.html>

+## RTFM

+There is a small wiki available here : [https://github.com/spsalmon/towbintools_pipeline/wiki/Building-Block] that should cover the basis of how to write your first configuration file.
+If you don't understand something, feel free to ask, and I'll update the wiki to make it clearer !

 ## How to install ?

 ### How to set up Visual Studio Code ?